zjwang11/IRVSP/README.md

 * You are welcome to provide a link to the source code in this repository, but you may not upload the source code to any website.

+* If you have no idea of the space group number(SGN) in your system, please run 'Phonopy' to get the SGN and standardise your POSCAR for the following calculations.

 # irvsp
 to compute Irreducible Representations of electronic states in Vienna ab-initio Simulation Package (irvsp).